 A round-up of links to good stuff to get you started and keep you going in creative enterprise…

-Creative Boom – an online creative community.
-The ‘tips’ section is worth a look.
-If you follow their Facebook page they also do a Friday roll call to get featured on the blog.
+Creative Boom – an online creative community with a UK base.
+The ‘tips’ section is worth a look and they run some good blogs.
+If you follow their Facebook page they also do a Friday roll call.

 Intellectual Property Office – info about trademarks, copyright, patents etc.

 Companies House – where you must register to become incorporated e.g. as a limited company, a limited partnership or community interest company.
 They also have a database to check the business name you want is available, this is worth checking even if you’re starting out as a soletrader as you may want to register later and don’t want a name-clash to complicate things.

 Planning Portal for change of use – information on change of use for a commercial property e.g. converting a shop (A1) to a cafe (A3).